 Since When Did Travel Become An Exercise Of Acute Narcissism?

-Once filled with the sounds of suitcases rattling over the slightly uneven pavements, pulled along by bewildered tourists, my local streets now echo with the sound of children's voices playing outside near-vacant landmarks.
-Today these landmarks offer locals an intimate experience to explore the top tourist attractions in their backyards.
+I was reflecting this morning on the effect of COVID on my beloved island of Bali.
+I recalled the sounds of suitcases rattling over the slightly uneven pavements, pulled along by bewildered tourists until they suddenly stopped as the island closed itself off from international tourists.
+My local streets echoed with the sound of children's voices playing outside near-vacant landmarks.
+Those landmarks offered locals an intimate experience to explore the top tourist attractions in their backyards, places that were devoid of hordes of tourists.

-The sad thing is, though, the novelty of being a hometown tourist has come at a steep cost.
-Right across Bali, the backdrop is one of shuttered shops and abandoned hotels, reminding one of the devastating economic impacts the plunge in tourists numbers has caused.
+The sad thing was that the novelty of being a hometown tourist came at a steep cost.
+Right across Bali, the backdrop was one of shuttered shops and abandoned hotels, reminding one of the devastating economic impacts the plunge in tourists numbers caused.

-Facebook, Twitter, Instagram and the plethora of other social media sites are the invading hordes weapons of choice for narcissism appears to be an essential ingredient of the 'travel experience.
+Facebook, Twitter, Instagram, X and the plethora of other social media sites are the invading hordes weapons of choice for narcissism, which appears to be an essential ingredient of the 'travel experience.

-We all love to travel, and along the way, we naturally meet other travellers who regale you with tales of their time on the mythical 'road.'
+We all love to travel, and along the way, we naturally meet other travellers who regale us with tales of their time on the mythical 'road.'

 You know the type; a Bintang T-shirt, baggy trousers and well-worn sandals that, whether you like it or not, will try and captivate you with their tales whose narrative will always be proceeded by the catch cry, "when I was in…" Or that awful descriptive adjective to conclude the trite story, "amazing."

-I can not but notice my fellow travellers in airports, hotel lobbies, restaurants, and hostels glued to screens as I travel.
-Their expressionless faces illuminated by the glare of their phones, laptops or tablets are in constant contact with the homes they had intended to leave behind in the first place.
+I cannot help but notice my fellow travellers in airports, hotel lobbies, restaurants, and hostels glued to their screens as I travel.
+Their expressionless faces, illuminated by the glare of their phones, laptops, or tablets, are in constant contact with the homes they had intended to leave behind in the first place.

-Of course, there is the sexless "Siri' who will assist you promptly with all that you need to know about your next stop on a journey.
-When she asks, "how can I help you?"
+Of course, there is the sexless "Siri" who will assist you promptly with all you need to know about your next stop on your journey.
+When she asks, "How can I help you?"
 The answer should be, "Siri, would you be so kind as to expunge all motivation and curiosity to perhaps ask a stranger to assist in recommending a suitable hostelry or a cosy tavern."
-But, no, Siri will, in seconds, beam a suggested itinerary complete with price points and reviews directly onto your screen and all you have to do is follow her instructions.
+But no, Siri will beam a suggested itinerary, complete with price points and reviews, directly onto your screen in seconds, and all you have to do is follow her instructions.

-Until this pandemic clipped my wings, I used to spend days on end researching and hammering out stories that encourage people to visit places that may well be better off without their patronage.
-And I do confess that I diligently watch the clicks on the various sites I publish on to see whether anyone has bothered to read my narrative.
+Until the pandemic clipped my wings, I used to spend days on end researching and hammering out stories that encourage people to visit places that may well be better off without their patronage.
+And I do confess that I diligently watch the clicks on the various sites where I publish to see whether anyone has bothered to read my narrative.

 So when it comes to narcissism, perhaps I am as guilty as the rest.

-Another annoying this is that seemingly essential part of every traveller's luggage, the ubiquitous selfie stick.
-Armed with this device, one can demonstrate in real-time to all those trapped at home' that you are dancing in Dubrovnik, frolicking in Finland or chilling out in Chile.
+Another annoying fact is that the seemingly essential part of every traveller's luggage, the ubiquitous selfie stick.
+Armed with this device, one can demonstrate in real time to all those trapped at home that one is dancing in Dubrovnik, frolicking in Finland, or chilling out in Chile.
 Never mind the scenery, it's all, "look at me, and look at me some more!"

 I am certainly not saying that travel is not without merit, far from it.
 However, at some point in their lives, everyone should get away from it all and discover new places.
 Write a journal, and by all means, record every step of your journey on social media if it makes you feel that you are doing something meaningful.